UCSD-Historical-Enrollment-Data/webreg_scraper/README.md

 ## Program Features
 These are some features that I plan on working on which will use the wrapper features above.

 - [x] Ability to track the enrollment count of certain classes (e.g. tracking popularity of certain classes).
+See it [in action](https://github.com/ewang2002/UCSDHistEnrollData).
 - [x] Create possible, conflict-free schedules.
 - [ ] Automatically enroll in classes when possible (e.g. first/second pass is available).
 - [ ] Ability to export your WebReg schedule into an `ical` format.